 The announcements by public authorities in the United Kingdom and the United States and by the Libor administrator (ICE BA) at the end of November 2020 changed the transition period, which was initially scheduled to be completed by the end of 2021.
-For the GBP and JPY Libor, synthetic Libor will be published beyond the end of 2021 for use in certain contracts known as "tough legacy" contracts, i.e., contracts that have not switched from Libor to a replacement index.
-In the United States, the decision was taken to continue publishing the USD Libor until mid-2023, as a legislative solution is being sought for some asset classes, including floating-rate bonds.
+For the GBP and JPY Libor, synthetic Libor has been published beyond the end of 2021 for use in certain contracts known as "tough legacy" contracts, i.e. contracts that have not switched from Libor to a replacement index.
+In the United States, the decision was taken to continue publishing the USD Libor until mid-2023, and a legislative solution was passed at the federal level in the first quarter of 2022 to address legacy contracts.

-For contracts referencing the CHF Libor which cannot be renegotiated before it is phased out at the end of 2021, the European Commission has provided a legislative solution replacing this rate with a daily capitalised SARON (Swiss Average Rate Overnight) rate, plus a spread aimed at ensuring the economic neutrality of this change.
+For contracts referencing the CHF Libor which could not be renegotiated before it was phased out at end of 2021, the European Commission has provided a legislative solution replacing this rate with a daily capitalised SARON (Swiss Average Rate Overnight) rate, plus a spread aimed at ensuring the economic neutrality of this change.